Want to share what you like about MassLegalHelp with us?

 Troubleshooting

-Missing wages:
+Missing wages

 If you have trouble producing missing wage information or your last day of work, DTA can do a "collateral contact" and contact the employer directly for proof.
 If there is a missing pay stub, DTA should be able to figure out the missing week of income from other pay stubs.

-Terminated income:
+Terminated income

 DTA should not ask for proof that income has ended except in very limited situations.
-If you had are asked to prove that a job or other income ended, contact MLRI at [email protected].
+If you are asked to prove that a job or other income ended, contact MLRI at [email protected].

-A new baby:
+A new baby

-Immigrant status:
+Immigrant status

-DTA Online Guide: See Appendix G for links to the DTA's BEACON 5 Online Guide for this section.
+See Appendix G for links to the DTA’s BEACON 5 Online Guide for this section.